railslove/birthday/README.md

 Read [a blog post about the gem](http://blog.railslove.com/2011/10/17/birthday-gem-easy-anniversaries-handling-ruby/) at Railslove blog to get a comprehensive guide to usage of this gem.

+You can create your own adapters for the ORM adapters we're not supporting yet by writing a class with a class method `scope_hash`, which will return a hash normally used in `active_record` scopes.

+    class SqliteAdapter
+      def self.scope_hash(field, date_start, date_end)
+        # do some magic and return scope hash you can use
+      end
+    end

+and then create an initializer file with this content, referencing the class you wrote:

+    Railslove::Acts::Birthday.adapter = SqliteAdapter

 ### To do

 * Test PostgreSQL